 Recent and emerging research indicates that students are increasingly disconnected from nature.
 Getting more people into the outdoors is crucial for the future stewardship of Minnesota's natural resources.

-Phase 1 mini grants
+Phase 2 grants